+The project as envisioned provides for the formation of an IID-ICFB Coalition Group to assist the farming community in the Imperial Valley comply with the Waiver conditions.
+Under the terms of the proposed Waiver, this Coalition Group will have approximately nine (9) months to begin implementing an approved Control Program to comply with the Waiver.
 The Shorter Compliance Timeframe Alternative is defined as the proposed project that requires the Colorado River Basin Water Board staff to determine if WQOs are attained by the second year instead of the third year in the Preferred Alternative.
 This alternative is not feasible or reasonable, considering the amount of data collection required to assess conditions/sources and the amount of time needed by Responsible Parties to develop/implement plans to reduce pollutant discharges.
 This alternative would decrease existing pollutant discharges, reduce the human health threat and protect beneficial uses.
-However, this alternative may lead to insufficient data to effectively determine if WQOs are attained and may lead to greater economic impacts to Responsible Parties who may require additional personnel to implement required measures so quickly.
+However, this alternative may lead to insufficient data to effectively determine if WQOs are attained and may lead to greater economic impacts to Responsible Parties, who may require additional personnel to implement required measures so quickly.